-Within China, the party controls all available information systems and outside the country it is spending big and recruiting local elites to spread 'good stories' about China among their own communities.
+Within China, the Communist Party of China controls all available information systems.
+Outside the country, it is recruiting local elites to spread 'good stories' about China among their communities.
+In this ferocious information war, the Communist Party of China must emerge the victor.